HOW ARE YOU?

 (6) Stop Work Authority.
 Employees will have the discretion and authority to stop work where they observe unsafe working conditions.
 Supervisors will investigate and correct any observed unsafe working conditions as quickly as possible.
 Any concerns can be confidentially reported to management, without fear of retaliation, by contacting the human resources department.

 (7) Training.
 Upon returning to work, employees will be trained on: (a) proper use and disposal of PPE; (b) safe disposal of potentially infected materials; (c) social distancing protocols; (d) handwashing protocols; (e) reducing/eliminating physical contact; (f) symptoms of COVID-19; (g) the importance of not coming to work if experiencing COVID-19 symptoms; (h) self-screening at home, including temperature and/or symptom checks using CDC Guidelines; and (i) appropriate responses to incidents of potential infection.

 WHAT’S YOUR CANCELLATION POLICY?

 It’s a crazy uncertain time, and the last thing we want you worrying about is whether you’ll be able to get a refund if your plans change.
-So we’ve made all bookings fully refundable until the day before check-in.
+So we’ve made all bookings fully refundable until two days before check-in.
 So make some plans with us and, if things change, we’ve got your back.